thomas-neitmann/thomas-adventuRe/content/posts/2020-06-11-calculating-change-from-baseline-in-r.markdown

   ungroup()
 ```

-You could put the `any(AVISIT == "Baseline")` expression directly into `if()` but I think this way it's clearer what is going on.
+You could put the `any(AVISIT == "Baseline")` expression directly into `if()` but I think this way it's clearer to see what's going on.
 Let's check that this in fact produced the right result.

 ```r